This post contains affiliate links. Read the full disclosure here.

 • Milk: you can use any type of milk here, including dairy free milk or skimmed milk.

-• Bread: you can use any type of healthy whole wheat bread in this healthy french toast recipe.
-I like to use sprouted wheat bread!
+• Bread: you can use any type of bread in this recipe.
+I like to use sprouted wheat bread, but you can use any other whole wheat bread, rye, sourdough, or white bread.
 If you use a thicker bread it will soak up more of the egg custard mixture, so you might need to add more milk.
+To make the french toast gluten free, use your preferred gluten free bread.

 Step By Step Instructions